skywarth/annals-of-disco/cinematography/movie.md

 - soylent green (magnificent, especially the ending.
 Doesn't feel like a far future)
 - surrogates (meta.
 Meh not so good)
 - the running man (low quality, a bit boring)
+- raid 1 (nice action movie, some really unnecessary details are present.
+Like dude you are an action movie, don't try too hard to have a plot.
+Close to gun-fu)
+- sin city (incredible.
+Such artistic scenes and delivery.
+Fun and quality packed punch.
+Would recommend, probably will watch again. )

 ### Watch later